leonjza/frida-boot/course/1-chapter-1/ld_preload.md

     // you've never slept the well in your life! printf("[-] sleep goes brrr\n");
     return 0;
 }
 ```

+This shared library will effectively replace what `sleep()` is supposed to do and actually not sleep at all!

 Compiling a shared library is a _little_ different to a normal program.
 This time round we need to give `gcc` some new flags indicating that we want Position Independant Code (PIC) and more specifically a `shared` library.
 With that in mind we can compile the shared library with: